rocksalad/CS4280Compilers/README.md

 Where <file> is some file that ends in .lan (ex. comp file would compile and generate target code for file.lan).
 If no file is given input will be read in from keyboard line-by-line until EOF (ctrl+d on unix/linux).

 Compiler will take in code written in LAN (fake language professor came up with), and generate a target ASM file that runs on a specialized virtual machine the professor provided.
+(A simple single-accumulator based assembler.)

 Errors can happen in 3 places:
 >1.
 Scanner recieves a bad token